-We invite you to view these reports on each of our individual school landing pages, found on our four regional landing pages.
+We invite you to view these reports on each of our individual school landing pages, found on our regional landing pages.

 What Is Title IX?

 Title IX of the Education Amendments of 1972 prohibits sex discrimination in education, including K-12 schools.
 Title IX is a federal law that has been used to promote equity in education by ensuring that girls and women receive equal resources and treatment in the classroom and provides protections for students who are sexually harassed and discriminated against and/or bullied based on their gender.

 To understand more about Title IX and your rights, please feel free to visit the Department of Education, Office of Civil Rights information on Title IX and California’s Department of Educations’ Office of Equal Opportunity.

 In addition, please review the list of rights specified in Section 221.8, based on the relevant provisions of the federal regulations implementing Title IX of the Education Amendment of 1972 (20 U.S.C.
 Sec 1681 et seq.):

 (a) You have the right to fair and equitable treatment and you shall not be discriminated against based on your sex.

 (b) You have the right to be provided with an equitable opportunity to participate in all academic extracurricular activities, including athletics.

 (c) You have the right to inquire of the athletic director of your school as to the athletic opportunities offered by the school.